Takamura SG2 - 170mm Santoku

-Takamura Hamono from Echizen, Japan is a relatively small family-run forge that has been making knives since 1985.
-Now there is the 3rd generation blacksmith, Terukazu Takamura, who stands at the head of the forge, who has taken over from his father.
-The Takamura knives are known for their very refined, thin blades which hold the egg extremely well and cut fantastically.
+Takamura Hamono from Echizen, Japan is a relatively small family-owned forge that has been making knives since 1985.
+Now the 3rd generation blacksmith, Terukazu Takamura, is at the helm of the forge, having taken over from his father.
+Takamura knives are known for their very refined, thin blades that hold the edge extremely well, and cut fantastically.
 Definitely some of the best cutting knives you can find for the price.

-This series is made with SG2 in the core, a very hard stainless alloy, which has become a preferred steel for many, as it can be sharpened very sharp and thin, and because it keeps the sharpness super nicely, all while it does not rust.
+This series is made with SG2 at the core, a very hard stainless alloy, which has become a preferred steel for many, as it can be ground very sharp and thin, and because it holds its sharpness super nicely, all the while not rusting.

-The santoku is used as a chef's knife for chopping and slicing both meat, fish and vegetables.
+The Santoku is used as a chef's knife for chopping and slicing meat, fish and vegetables.
 "Santoku" means something like three virtues, which precisely covers its use for meat, fish and vegetables.
-The balance is different than in a chef's knife, as the blade is generally shorter than in chef's knives.
+The balance is different than in a chef's knife as the blade is generally shorter than in chef's knives.

 Brand/series Takamura Hamono - SG2